Lightning-Universe/Collaborate_app/README.md

 - Can we add Mac support? the blocker is hivemind; more work will need to be done to see how viable it is to make hivemind mac supported
 - Make the checks actually work; what is a sufficient internet connection?
+- Dropdown box to show the code that's actually being run.